Bjorn-Christensen/MachineLearning/Templates/Object Detection/TestModel.md

 # About

-This tutorial is designed to efficiently walk you through testing an object detection model through accuracy scores and bounding box visualization.
-This tutorial assumes that you are using locally stored weights and a corresponding PyTorch Faster RCNN model.
+This tutorial is designed to efficiently walk you through testing an object detection model by examining accuracy scores and visualizing bounding box predictions.
+It will be treated as a follow-up to [FinetunePyTorchModel.md](FinetunePyTorchModel.md) and as such it will assume that you are familiar with important aspects of your dataset, such as how to properly load data, what kind of labels/classes you are working with, and how to generate bounding boxes and map integer labels to objects.
 Some sections of this tutorial are also written under the assumption that you are working with data that has already been processed following the template in [PreprocessData.md](PreprocessData.md).
-Acknowledging this limitation, code blocks that often have multiple approaches are written to reflect a general outline rather than a concrete solution.
-Please refer to the table of contents for assistance in navigating this tutorial.
+Please refer to the table of contents for assistance.

 <!-- TABLE OF CONTENTS -->
 <details>